RaeChen07/hcde-410-final/proposal.md

 ## Research questions (or hypotheses): These describe what you hope to discover or determine in the course of your research project.

-1.
-Q: What is the impact of days in a week on the number of Burglaries?<br>
+1. Q: What is the impact of days in a week on the number of Burglaries?
-H: Burglary happens more on weekdays than on weekends (explanation: people are more likely to stay home on the weekend which makes burglary hard.).<br>
+   H: Burglary happens more on weekdays than on weekends (explanation: people are more likely to stay home on the weekend which makes burglary hard.).
-2.
-Q: How has COVID impact on numbers of Burglary?<br>
+2. Q: How has COVID impact on numbers of Burglary?
-H: Burglary decrease during COVID (explanation: people are more likely to be at home.).<br>
+   H: Burglary decrease during COVID (explanation: people are more likely to be at home.).
-3.
-Q: How has BLM incidence impact on numbers of Burglary?<br>
+3. Q: How has BLM incidence impact on numbers of Burglary?
-H: Burglary increases a little bit during BLM incidence (explanation: heard a lot of smashing shops on the news.).<br>
+   H: Burglary increases a little bit during BLM incidence (explanation: heard a lot of smashing shops on the news.).
-4.
-Q: How does the crime rate around UW compare to the rest of the Seattle Area?<br>
+4. Q: How does the crime rate around UW compare to the rest of the Seattle Area?
-H: The area around UW has less crime (I hope).<br>
+   H: The area around UW has less crime (I hope).

 ## Background and/or Related Work: No matter what you choose to investigate, it’s almost certain that someone has investigated it (or a related phenomenon) before.
 Scientists always review previous work when beginning a new research study.